 To easily identify a window, point to its taskbar button.
-When you point to a taskbar button, you'll see a thumbnail-sized preview of the window, whether the content of the window is a document, a photo, or even a running video.
+A small picture called a thumbnail appears that shows you a miniature version of the window.
 This preview is especially useful if you can't identify a window by its title alone.

 Release the Windows logo key to display the frontmost window in the stack.
 Or, click any part of any window in the stack to display that window.

 Flip 3D and taskbar window previews won't work unless your computer is running Windows Aero, the premium visual experience of Windows Vista.
 Aero is not available in Windows Vista Starter or Windows Vista Home Basic.
 For more information, see How do I get Windows Aero?

 Now that you know how to move and resize windows, you can arrange them however you like on your desktop.
 You can also have Windows automatically arrange them in one of three ways: cascading, vertically stacked, or side by side.